allen-liaoo/J-Cord/docs/Object_Hierarchy.md

    - MessageHistory - The history of a MessageChannel, used to get lists of messages.

  - IVoiceChannel - A GuildChannel for audio connections.
 (GuildChannel)
- - IGuildChannel (Interface) - A Channel that exist in a guild.
+ - IGuildChannel - A Channel that exist in a guild.

 ### Message
 IMessage - A text with embeds or attachments that can be sent by anyone.